vEnhance/web.evanchen.cc/input/faq-contest.md

 Anything not too close to either extreme is probably fine.
 If in doubt, I recommend picking whatever is most enjoyable.

+This is worth stressing:
+_you seriously don't need [permission](https://blog.evanchen.cc/2023/08/09/agency/) to read a book_.

 ### {{ faq("C-7", "Should I read X book versus Y book, spend M hours versus N hours per week, etc.?") }}